-The City of Redmond aims to enhance public safety, address community concerns, and ensure a fair, equitable, and transparent approach to implementing automated traffic safety cameras.
+The City of Redmond aims to enhance public safety, address community concerns, and ensure a fair, equitable, and transparent approach to implementing speed safety cameras.
 This report provides an analysis of considerations for the proposed traffic camera locations and examines whether there is a demonstrated need for such cameras.
-The current proposal is to place automated speed enforcement cameras in school zones at the following locations:
+The current proposal is to place speed safety cameras in school zones at the following locations: